floriandejonckheere/utu-thesis/thesis/chapters/05-automated-modularization.typ

 #cite(<migrating_legacy_software>, form: "prose") enumerate three decomposition methods depending on the requirements of the business: (1) code based, (2) business domain based, and (3) data storage based.
 The authors suggest a code based approach as suitable for automatic decomposition of monoliths.

+#cite(<cromlech_semiautomated_monolith>, form: "prose") takes a different approach to the problem, using a data-driven approach combined with a domain-driven approach.
+Software architects describe the software system using a custom architecture description language, and the tool developed by the authors is able to identify microservice candidates.
+The tool can be persuaded to generate different, more efficient decompositions when given domain-driven requirements.

 // Codebase
 A third category of #acr("SDLC") artifacts is the executable codebase of the software system.